 A trading plan doesn’t have to be long or elaborate.
 But it does need to include your trading rules.
-Then you need to stick to it.
+Then you need to stick to it, just as you would a business plan.
 That’s the discipline that will ensure that you are a profitable trader.
 Flying by the seat of your pants won’t do it.
-Trust me – I’ve tried that. 😉 For more information, check this out.
+For more information, check this out.

 Latest posts by admin (see all)